JuniorWells/42core/README.md

 4. ft_printf: Recreating a much simpler version of printf (no bonus).
 5. push_swap: An intro to algorithms & complexity.
 Sorting data with restricted instructions.
 6. pipex: Recreating a simpler version of pipe command (|).
+7. so_long: A simple 2D game, using minilibx library.